zzsure/computer-course-reading/High Performance MySQL.md

 MySQL doesn't manage transactions at the server level.
 Instead, the underlying storage engines implement transactions themselves.
 This means you can't reliably mix different engines in a single transaction.

 ### implicit and explicit locking
+InnoDB uses a two-phase locking protocol.
+It can acquire locks at any time during a transaction, but it does not release them until COMMIT or ROLLBACK.

+## Multiversion Concurrency Control
+MVCC works by keeping a snapshot of the data as it existed at some point in time.
+This means transactions can see a consistent view of the data, no matter how long they run.

+## MySQL's Storage Engines
+When you create a table named MyTable, MySQL stores the table definition in MyTable.frm.
+You can use the SHOW TABLE STATUS command to display information about tables.